Private Schools: 10 Challenges You Will Face

 8. Meeting the application deadlines

 Once again, this part of the process has been made a lot easier because you can do most of your applications online.
-But don't let that lull you into thinking that you can submit your application at the last minute.
+But don't let that lull you into thinking you can submit your application at the last minute.
 Have your applications ready to review and submit no later than the second week of January for schools with January 31 deadlines.
 Submit applications to schools with rolling admissions deadlines as soon as you have completed them.

 9. Paying for it

-Yes, I saved the best - or worst depending on your perspective - to the last.
-If you need financial aid, then file yourPFS as soon as you can.
+Yes, I saved the best—or worst, depending on your perspective—for last.
+If you need financial aid, file your PFS as soon as you can.
 Financial aid pools are always limited.
 Don't miss any deadlines if you need to be considered for financial aid.
 Work tuition payments and the sundries into your budget.
 Keep things current.
-This video introduces us to financial aid in private schools and how it works.

 10. Being involved with your child's school